wultra/powerauth-server/docs/SOAP-Client-Library-Usage.md

 To generate a new activation data for a given user ID, call the `initActivation` method of the `PowerAuthServiceClient` instance.

 In response, you will obtain a new activation data.
-Your goal is to display `activationIdShort`, `activationOtp` and optionally `activationSignature` attributes in user interface so that a user can enter these information in his PowerAuth Client application.
+Your goal is to display `activationCode` and optionally `activationSignature` attributes in user interface so that a user can enter these information in his PowerAuth Client application.

 Also, you will receive `activationId` in the response that you can use to query for activation status or to commit the activation.
 Finally, response contains the `userId` as a back-reference to your request data.